PrenerLab/BarriersSocioSpatial/researchLog.md

 ### 07 Oct 2016 - CHRIS
 The branch referenced above was removed last night based on a Slack conversation with Chris, Taylor, and Jes.
 Going to approach this process from the ground up a second time based on that conversation.

+### 11 Oct 2016 - Jes
+The correct original data files with the data matched to 2010 Census geography boundaries were added to the master repository.
+The sample count data files were added as well.
+These files are referenced/described above.
+The README.md file was also updated to accurately reflect the licensing agreements for the datasets.